A Categorical Perspective on Braid Representations

 \subsection{On cases with $F(1) \neq 1$}

-As noted in the Introduction, the motivating examples here are those of form $\MonFun(\Bcat,\Match^N)$, which have all been completely classified, subject only to the condition $F(1)=1$.
-It is instructive for a number of reasons to explain what happens when this condition is lifted.
+As noted in the Introduction, the motivating examples here are \ecr{objects $F$ in} $\MonFun(\Bcat,\Match^N)$, which have all been completely classified, subject only to the condition $F(1)=1$. \ecr{[Does the introduction need more specific language?]} It is instructive for a number of reasons to explain what happens when this condition is lifted.
 The most obvious new case here is $F(1)=2$, and this example is indeed illuminating, as we show next.

 Here is the `shape' of an $R$-matrix targeting $\Match^2$ with $F(1)=2$: \beq \matt{cccc|cccc|cccc|cccc} \x & & & & &&&&&&&& \\ &\x &\x & & \x & &&& \x &&& \\ &\x &\x & & \x & &&& \x &&& \\ & & &\x & & \x & \x & & & \x&\x & & \x&&& \\ &\x &\x & & \x & &&& \x &&& \\ & & &\x & & \x & \x & & & \x&\x & & \x&&& \\ & & &\x & & \x & \x & & & \x&\x & & \x&&& \\ &&&&&&& \x &&&& \x && \x & \x\\ &\x &\x & &\x & &&& \x &&& \\ & & &\x & & \x & \x & & & \x&\x & & \x&&& \\ & & &\x & & \x & \x & & & \x&\x & & \x&&& \\ &&&&&&& \x &&&& \x && \x & \x\\ & & &\x & & \x & \x & & & \x&\x & & \x&&& \\ &&&&&&& \x &&&& \x && \x & \x\\ &&&&&&& \x &&&& \x && \x & \x\\ &&&&&&&&&&&&&&&\x \ttam \eq The natural comparison here is with $F(1)=1$ at rank $N=4$, which is completely understood.
 In this case, for comparison, the shape is